 Composting is a means for producing nutrient-rich soil for plants.

 Composting is the method of collecting food scraps and other materials that can be broken down and become a fertilizer for your plants.
-Not only does composting help grow healthy plants, it also benefits our environment because segregating food scraps and other materials from our household waste prevents them from being dumped in landfills.
-Eliminating these materials in landfills can reduce the amount of methane and greenhouse gases thus lessening our carbon footprint.
+Not only does composting help grow healthy plants, but it also benefits our environment because segregating food scraps and other materials from our household waste prevents them from being dumped in landfills.
+Eliminating these materials in landfills can reduce the amount of carbon monoxide, methane, formaldehyde from the air, and greenhouse gases thus lessening our carbon footprint.

 So you’re not only growing healthy plants but you’re also contributing to the environment.
 Interested to know how to compost?
 Let’s go find out!